Uniform Anderson Localization in One-Dimensional Floquet Maps: Introduction

 \section{Introduction}

 Anderson localization (AL) is a phenomenon of prohibited wave transport in various non-interacting quantum systems when placed in an uncorrelated random medium~\cite{anderson1958absence, lee1985disordered, kramer1993localization, lifshits1982introduction}.
 This is most notably expressed by all the states in the Anderson phase being exponentially localized with the characteristic length $L_\text{loc}$, called the localization length, which is determined by the specifics of the given system.
 Since its discovery, AL has been studied in applications to physical systems including photonic crystal waveguides~\cite{sapienza2010cavity}, light~\cite{Schwartz:2007aa,lahini2008anderson}, microwaves~\cite{Dalichaouch:1991aa}, and ultrasound~\cite{WEAVER1990129,Hu:2008aa}.
-These and many other examples indicate that AL is well understood in Hamiltonian systems, where the spectra of the systems are defined on the real axis.
-This, generally, leads to every state being uniquely classified by its energy $E$, and the localization length becomes a function of the state $L_\text{loc}(E)$.
-One notable counterexample is the Aubry--André model~\cite{aubry1980analyticity}, where the underlying potential is pseudo-random (quasi-periodic) and, due to self-similarity, the localization length is universal for all eigenstates~\cite{martinez2018quasiperiodic}.
-Nevertheless, this does not indicate the universality of the localization length within a continuous portion of the energy spectrum, as its structure is fractal in this model.
+These and many other examples indicate that AL is well understood in Hamiltonian systems, where the spectra of the systems are defined on the real axis and occupy usually a finite strip only, leading to inhomogeneity on the energy axis.
+This, however, leads to every state being uniquely classified by its energy $E$, and the localization length becomes a function of the state $L_\text{loc}(E)$.
+A further complication comes from the density of states fading out at the edges of such a spectrum, leading to rare states in some distribution tails, etc. One notable counterexample is the Aubry--André model~\cite{aubry1980analyticity}, where the underlying potential is pseudo-random (quasi-periodic) and, due to self-similarity, the localization length is universal for all eigenstates~\cite{martinez2018quasiperiodic}.
+Nevertheless, this does not indicate the universality of the localization length within a continuous portion of the energy spectrum, as its eigenvalue spectrum is fractal.